 In the example of the Oakland warehouse fire, the entity throwing the party, the owner of the warehouse, and anyone responsible for starting the fire could be found negligent and held accountable.

 While sometimes law enforcement is involved, charges are not always pressed, and even if they are and a conviction is had, that doesn’t do anything financially for a victim’s family.
-This is why at Kohan & Bablove, LLP, we encourage you to call 1-844-404-2400 or complete the form below to schedule a free consultation to discuss the possibility of filing a lawsuit.
+This is why at Kohan & Bablove, Injury Attorneys, we encourage you to call 1-844-404-2400 or complete the form below to schedule a free consultation to discuss the possibility of filing a lawsuit.